Arab, US top diplomats in Israel as Mideast dynamic shifts - NewsBreak

 “Just a few years ago this gathering would have been impossible to imagine,” Blinken said.
 “The United States has and will continue to strongly support a process that is transforming the region and beyond.”

-Beyond the smiles and handshakes, a series of regional threats loomed over the gathering.

 As the ministers gathered late Sunday, a deadly shooting rampage claimed by the extremist group Islamic State killed two young police officers in central Israel.
-Participants also repeatedly expressed misgivings over Iranian military behavior across the region and the possible renewal of the international nuclear accord with Iran.
+Participants also repeatedly expressed misgivings over Iranian military behavior across the region and the possible renewal of the international nuclear accord.

-Meanwhile, Jordan's king, whose government declined to participate in the foreign ministers' meeting, instead visited the Israeli-occupied West Bank in solidarity with the Palestinians.
+Jordan, a close U.S. ally that strongly supports Palestinian statehood, declined to attend the meeting.
+Instead, King Abdullah II visited the Israeli-occupied West Bank in solidarity with the Palestinians.

-King Abdullah II's high-profile visit — his first in nearly five years — and Jordan's absence from the ministers' meeting, were reminders that the Palestinian issue has not disappeared from the regional agenda.
-Jordan is a key Western ally and strong supporter of Palestinian statehood.
+The high-profile visit — his first in nearly five years — and Jordan's absence from the ministers' meeting, were reminders that the Palestinian issue has not disappeared from the regional agenda.

 Israeli Foreign Minister Yair Lapid said the group was “making history” as he announced the gathering would become an annual event.
 He said the countries were forming a partnership based on technology, religious tolerance, security and intelligence cooperation.